Type IV filament

-The type IV filament superfamily (TFF) is a group of fibrous protein structures that includes a set of cell projections with evolutionarily related membrane proteins.
-The TFF family seems to have originated in the last universal common ancestor, from where it diversified into archaella, type IV pili, type II secretion systems, and the Tad pili.
+The type IV filament (TFF or T4F) is a superfamily of fibrous protein structures assembled in Prokaryotes by machineries that include a set of four evolutionarily related proteins: the eponymous type IV pilin, a prepilin peptidase, an AAA+ ATPase, and an integral cytoplasmic membrane platform.

-Complexes in the TFF superfamily are unified by the presence of the eponymous type IV pilin, an AAA+ ATPase, an integral (cytoplasmic) membrane (IM) platform, and (with the exception of MSH) a prepilin peptidase.
+The TFF superfamily seems to have originated in the last universal common ancestor, from where it diversified into archaella, different type IV pili subtypes, and type II secretion systems.